 The worst thing for our bones, joints, muscles, tendons, and ligaments is repetitive movement.
-Our North Hollywood Orthopedic Injury Attorneys at the Law Offices of Kropach & Kropach have seen clients with a range of pain.
+Our orthopedic injury attorneys at the Law Offices of Kropach & Kropach have seen clients with a range of pain.
 Some clients are dealing with isolated issues that only concern one area.
-They come to us because they want to ensure that the workers’ compensation claim will cover all that it needs to cover.
+They come to us because they want to ensure that the workers compensation claim will cover all that it needs to cover.
 Then we have some clients with more chronic and debilitating injuries.
 These injuries can lead to a more uncertain result.
 They could leave a client unable to complete their normal daily job.

 Don’t let insurance companies bully you around.
 Do not let your worker’s compensation file get more complicated than it needs.
-Our North Hollywood Orthopedic Injury Attorneys at the Law Offices of Kropach & Kropach are ready to fight for you because you deserve the coverage to heal and live your life.
-Call 818-609-7005 or click here to start a conversation with our Workers Compensation Attorney at the Law Offices of Kropach & Kropach in North Hollywood today.
+Our Orthopedic Injury Attorneys at the Law Offices of Kropach & Kropach are ready to fight for you because you deserve the coverage to heal and live your life.
+Call 818-600-4714 or click here to start a conversation with our workers compensation attorney at the Law Offices of Kropach & Kropach today.